cdnbye/documentation/en/FAQ.md

 A: No. P2P transmission is activated only after the user is authorized by the publisher’s server.
 Importantly, decryption key isn't transferred through the P2P network.
-The segments shared between peers are the same as that peers receive from the CDN.
+The segments shared between peers are the same as what peers receive from the CDN.
 Also, content is never uploaded or stored in our server.

 ### Will CDNBye bring a delay to a user's stream?